blackducksoftware/opssight-connector/README_QA.md

 - Clone the connector, and run `git checkout release-2.0.x`.

+- minishift ssh, then `sudo su`...
+At which point you can 'oc login', into localhost.
+Use credentials 'admin'/'admin'.
+Then it should allow you (since your root) to do:

+`/var/lib/minishift/bin/oc  adm policy add-cluster-role-to-user cluster-admin developer`

+Which effectively makes your developer account an administrative one.

 - Run the installer: `./install.sh --hub-host 35.202.36.25 --hub-user sysadmin --hub-password blackduck --hub-port 443 --hub-max-concurrent-scans 2 -M -v 2.0.2-RC --pcp-namespace jasonia`.